Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: Introduction

+Recent work (ScanQA)~\cite{azuma_2022_CVPR} also proposes a VQA-3D dataset, however, CLEVR3D is different from ScanQA in the following aspects: \textbf{1)}~\textbf{Data Generation}: They transform question-answer pairs from the descriptions in the ScanRefer dataset~\cite{chen2020scanrefer} through a T5-base model~\cite{raffel2019exploring}.
+Our dataset is generated based on 3D semantic scene graphs, where more attributes for objects (\eg, material) and question types (\eg, existence) are provided, as shown in Table~\ref{tab:tab11}. \textbf{2)}~\textbf{Data Scale}: Their generation strategy greatly depends on the number of descriptions in the ScanRefer dataset.
+In contrast, we gain theoretically unlimited question-answer pairs through augmenting the scene graph.
+In practice, CLEVR3D contains $4\times$ questions from $11\times$ scenes. \textbf{3)}~\textbf{Scenario}: They only focus on VQA-3D in real-world scenes, while we also tackle the problem in simulated common-sense-independent scenes.

+In experiments, we baseline several methods on our CLEVR3D dataset.
+Moreover, we propose a framework \textbf{TransVQA3D} based on Transformer~\cite{2017_Vaswani_Attention}, which achieves 3D scene understanding by jointly learning VQA-3D and scene graph generation tasks.
+Specifically, it introduces explicit relationship supervision to guide the network for better modeling scene context.
+The experiments demonstrate that TransVQA3D achieves superior results on the VQA-3D task against pure language models and current state-of-the-art, whereas the task of CSI-VQA-3D further improves the performance on real-world VQA.

-Our main contributions can be summarized as follows: \begin{itemize} \item We introduce a novel VQA-3D task, and contribute a \textbf{\textit{CLEVR3D}} dataset containing 60K questions from 1,129 real-world 3D scenes. \item To tackle the challenging VQA-3D task, we propose a baseline {\textbf{TransVQA3D}} with well-designed architecture against traditional image-based VQA approaches. \item We show that TransVQA3D achieves state-of-the-art results on VQA-3D while boosting the performance of 3D scene graph analysis. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We introduce a large-scale dataset \textbf{{CLEVR3D}} for the task of VQA-3D, where 171K questions from 8,771 real-world 3D scenes are provided. \item We propose a compositional scene manipulation strategy and study the common-sense-independent VQA-3D. \item We baseline several VQA-3D methods, and design {\textbf{TransVQA3D}}, which achieves state-of-the-art results on VQA-3D while boosting the 3D scene graph analysis performance.
+Moreover, CSI-VQA-3D effectively enhances the performance of VQA-3D. \end{itemize}